Rick's Cabaret / 3105 S. I-35

 Service King / 7501 S. I-35

-A shopping center where several buildings have the same address, this features a Home Depot (opened September 2003), a Circle K (opened as a Shell-branded "Signature" or "Signature Austin" in January 2004; became a Circle K between 2011 and 2013, and between February 2021 and February 2022 the Shell branding was dropped and became a Circle K in its entirety), an IHOP restaurant, and Don Dario's Cantina.
+The Home Depot here opened in September 2003, but it shares the address with others in the same shopping center, including a Circle K (opened as a Shell-branded "Signature" or "Signature Austin" in January 2004; became a Circle K between 2011 and 2013; between February 2021 and February 2022 the Shell branding was dropped and became a Circle K in its entirety), an IHOP restaurant, and Don Dario's Cantina.

 Southpark Crossing Apartments / 1701 Oak Hill Lane